wso2/docs-mi/en/docs/learn/examples/data-integration/rdbms-data-service.md

 Create the artifacts:

-1. [Set up WSO2 Integration Studio]({{base_path}}/develop/installing-wso2-integration-studio).
-The path to this folder is referred to as `MI_TOOLING_HOME` throughout this tutorial.
+1. Install the Micro Integrator extension in Visual Studio Code.
-2. Download the JDBC driver for MySQL from [here](http://dev.mysql.com/downloads/connector/j/) and copy it to the `MI_TOOLING_HOME/Contents/Eclipse/runtime/microesb/lib/` (for MacOS) or
+2. Download the JDBC driver for MySQL from [here](http://dev.mysql.com/downloads/connector/j/) and copy it to the `deployment/lib/` directory in the project structure.
-`MI_TOOLING_HOME/runtime/microesb/lib/` (for Windows) directory.

     !!!
 Note
-        If the driver class does not exist in the relevant folders when you create the datasource, you will get an exception such as `Cannot load JDBC driver class com.mysql.jdbc.Driver`.
+        If the driver class does not exist in the relevant folders when you create the datasource, you will get an exception such as `Unable to load class: com.mysql.jdbc.Driver`.

 3. [Create a Data Service project]({{base_path}}/develop/create-data-services-configs).
 4. [Create the data service]({{base_path}}/develop/creating-artifacts/data-services/creating-data-services) with the configurations given above.